trinodb/trino/docs/src/main/sphinx/security/oauth2.rst

        for more information.
    * - ``http-server.authentication.oauth2.principal-field``
      - The field of the access token used for the Trino user principal.
 Defaults to ``sub``.
 Other commonly used fields include ``sAMAccountName``, ``name``, ``upn``, and ``email``.
-   * - ``http-server.authentication.oauth2.groups-field``
-     - Array-based field in the access token used to list group information for a user.
    * - ``http-server.authentication.oauth2.oidc.discovery``
      - Enable reading the `OIDC provider metadata <https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderMetadata>`_.
        Default is ``true``.